MitoSegNet/MitoS-segmentation-tool/README.md

 If you do not have a CUDA-capable GPU then you can alternatively download the CPU-enabled MitoSegNet, which will run without CUDA or cuDNN.
 Be aware that running the MitoSegNet on the CPU will be, depending on your CPU performance, slower than the GPU version and it is not recommended to use this version for training on large data as this will likely take very long.

-To get the best possible experience and results, we recommend to download the GPU-enabled MitoSegNet.
+To get the best possible experience and results, we recommend to download the GPU-enabled MitoSegNet segmentation tool.

 ### Installing CUDA 10.0